braindefender/KLP-Lame-Keycaps/README.md

 v1.1

-- Added chamfers along inner bottom line (1.2mm for Choc and 1.4mm for MX)
+- [Models] Added chamfers along inner bottom line (1.2mm for Choc and 1.4mm for MX).
-- Added separate Fusion project files
+- [Project] Added separate Fusion project files
-- Changed Images & Photos
+- [Project] Changed Images & Photos

+> Now the models are also suitable for FDM 3D Printers.
+But I still recommend using SLA for the best quality.

 v1.0